-Christia Adair offered by suffrage legislation and vote.
+Of course, no suffrage amendment at the state or national level secured voting rights for Black as well as white women.
+The Susan B. Anthony Amendment did nothing to guarantee women of color the vote; it simply removed one of the many barriers between Black women and the ballot.
+Very few Black women in the South were able to take advantage of the limited opportunities offered by suffrage legislation and vote.
 Most progressive Democrats supportive of woman suffrage also supported Jim Crow voting laws like the poll tax and the all-white primary as well as disfranchising Mexican and German immigrants by ending declarant voting.
 Cunningham responded to Sampson citing the uniqueness of the request and leaving the decision for the state convention.
 This delay tactic saved face but did not stop Black women from registering to vote in the 1918 primary.

+Christia Adair

 In Kingsville, Christia Adair had previous experience working across racial lines for progressive change.
 In an oral history interview later in her life, Adair recalled how "the little town was populated according to race.
 It had what they called Negro Town, White Town, and Mexican Town."
 Adair remembered a gambling house at the entrance to the Black town, whose existence "hurt my heart."
 She became incensed after seeing one of the teenage boys she taught in the Sunday school exit the gambling house.
 Working with the white president of the Mother's Club, Adair organized a Mother's Club among the Black women in Kingsville.
 The two clubs worked together to end the gambling house.
 The sheriff, who was being paid off by the owner of the gambling house, subpoenaed multiple Black women to his office "and held court."
-Adair's husband advised her that this "court" was not legal and that she and her &lt;sup>26 Critchett to League, July 1, 1918, box 5, folder 10, McCallum Papers.
+Adair's husband advised her that this "court" was not legal and that she and her

-&lt;sup>27 Catt to League, July 17, 1918, box 5, folder 10, McCallum Papers.

-&lt;sup>28 McArthur and Smith, Minnie Fisher Cunningham, 62.

-&lt;sup>29 Black Women Oral History Project Interviews; Christia Adair interview, April 25, 1977, Schlesinger Library, Radcliffe Institute, Harvard University, Cambridge, Mass, 14 [hereafter Christia Adair interview]. &lt;sup>30 Christia Adair interview, 14-15.
+- Critchett to League, July 1, 1918, box 5, folder 10, McCallum Papers. - Catt to League, July 17, 1918, box 5, folder 10, McCallum Papers. - McArthur and Smith, Minnie Fisher Cunningham, 62. - Black Women Oral History Project Interviews; Christia Adair interview, April 25, 1977, Schlesinger Library, Radcliffe Institute, Harvard University, Cambridge, Mass, 14 [hereafter Christia Adair interview]. - Christia Adair interview, 14-15.